-Process Modeling definition
+Process modeling definition

-Process Modeling is another way of visually representing the process and operations of a business.
+Process modeling is another way of visually representing the process and operations of a business.
 It can help managers make decisions about how to optimize their resources and improve efficiency in their process through the development of a process model.
 Examples of process models include flowcharts, process maps, swim lanes, process trees, and state transition diagrams which all allow for unique ways to represent different types of processes.
-Through Process Modeling businesses can analyze their costs, opportunities, constraints, and risks in order to reach success.
-Process Modeling solutions often leverage BPMN a standard international language and a standard format for documenting the business process.
+Through Process modeling businesses can analyze their costs, opportunities, constraints, and risks in order to reach success.
+Process modeling solutions often leverage BPMN a standard international language and a standard format for documenting the business process.

 What is BPMN?

-Unfortunately, due to its complexity, many users without training, education, or experience in BMPN language can struggle to understand large BPMN diagrams.
+Unfortunately, due to its complexity, many less technical users without training, education, or experience in BPMN language can struggle to understand large BPMN diagrams.
 In organizations that benefit from employees accessing, owning, collaborating, and buying into process ongoing improvement, if they can’t understand the process (or need further training to do so) – these organizations will not see the intended benefits.
 For more technical users and audiences with BPMN knowledge and the ability to understand the language, BPMN can be an effective way to model your business processes.

-What is the difference between Business Modeling and Business Process Mapping/Management?
+What is the difference between business modeling and business process mapping/management?

-What is the role of Process Modeling?
+What is the role of process modeling?

-Process Modeling is a powerful tool that in most cases leverages BPMN to help optimize business processes.
+Process modeling is a powerful tool that in most cases leverages BPMN to help optimize business processes.
 It is a visual representation of an organization’s operations and processes and provides the ability to identify opportunities for improvement.

 By creating a graphical model of how work needs to be done, it allows organizations to easily see where resources are being wasted, or where user productivity can be improved.
 Furthermore, process modeling encourages organizations to stay agile; as customer needs or trends change, models can easily be adapted quickly.
-It enables businesses to move quickly and remain competitive in ever-changing markets and plays an essential role in helping organizations reduce costs and maximize efficiency.
+It enables businesses to move faster and remain competitive in ever-changing markets and plays an essential role in helping organizations reduce costs and maximize efficiency.

-What are the benefits of Process Modeling?
+What are the benefits of process modeling?

 Businesses can reap numerous advantages from making process modeling an integral part of their regular workflow.
-Process Modeling offers a concrete way to gain a clear understanding of how your business works, as well as uncover opportunities to optimize processes and improve response time.
+Process modeling offers a concrete way to gain a clear understanding of how your business works, as well as uncover opportunities to optimize processes and improve response time.
 This can be as straightforward as improving customer service or automating certain parts of the production line.
 Business process modeling also provides visibility over key operations and offers objective examples of how to streamline processes, so teams can work more efficiently together.
 Ultimately, by having the ability to think objectively about how the business works, it can help you create more agile and effective systems that support greater success for everyone involved.

 What are the different business process model techniques?

-- Business Process Modeling Notation (BPMN) – being the most common
+- Business process modeling notation (BPMN) – being the most common

-- Universal Process Notation (UPN) is another common language used by Business process modelers to create and analyze a wide variety of business processes.
+- Universal process notation (UPN) is another common language used by business process modelers to create and analyze a wide variety of business processes.
 Less common than BPMN and slightly easier-to-understand language for visually representing flows of operations through graphical symbols, so that non-technical personnel can access the information and

 - Flowchart technique is yet another way to organize and present ideas in business.
 Also using symbols for each process step such as circles, arrows, boxes, or other shapes, it creates a map of an entire process graphically.

-Business Process Modeling serves as an integral tool for more technical teams comfortable with the BPMN language seeking to analyze, document, manage and improve underlying processes.
+Business process modeling serves as an integral tool for more technical teams comfortable with the BPMN language seeking to analyze, document, manage, and improve underlying processes.

 Ready to learn more about Nintex Process Discovery?

-See how easy it is to automate your business solutions by using Nintex with a free demo.
+See how easy it is to automate your business solutions by using Nintex, with a free demo.